-NOW, THEREFORE, BE IT ORDAINED BY THE MAYOR AND CITY COUNCIL OF THE CITY OF DORAL, FLORIDA, AS FOLLOWS: Section 1 Recitals.
+NOW THEREFORE BE IT ORDAINED BY THE MAYOR AND THE CITY COUNCIL OF THE CITY OF DORAL, AS FOLLOWS:

+Section 1.
+Recitals.
 The foregoing recitals are true, correct, and incorporated herein by this reference as legislative findings and the intent and purpose of the City Council of the City of Doral.

 Section 2.
-Adoption of Debt Management Policy.
-The Debt Management Policy, which is attached hereto as Exhibit "A" and fully incorporated herein and made a part hereof by this reference, is hereby approved.
+Amended Debt Management Policy.
+The City Council hereby adopts the amended Debt Management Policy which is attached hereto as Exhibit "A" and fully incorporated herein by this reference.